Dolkar/foo_loudness_compensation_dsp/README.md

 # Loudness Compensation DSP for foobar2000

 A plugin for the [foobar2000](https://www.foobar2000.org/) music player that implements [loudness compensation](https://en.wikipedia.org/wiki/Loudness_compensation) as a DSP.
 Its goal is to improve the listening experience at lower volumes, boosting the frequencies that human hearing does not pick up as much during quieter playback.
+With it, you can enjoy your music how it's meant to sound while protecting your hearing.

-It assumes that listening volume is mainly controlled through the in-app volume slider and the rest of the sound system (OS, external amplifier) is kept at the same amplification.
+The plugin assumes that listening volume is mainly controlled through the in-app volume slider and that the rest of the sound system (OS, external amplifier) is kept at the same amplification.
 For accurate compensation, users should measure their actual listening level in dB and input it in the plugin's configuration dialog:
 (Preferences -> Playback -> DSP Manager -> Loudness Compensation DSP -> [...]).

 <div align="center"><img width="646" height="679" alt="Configuration" src="https://github.com/user-attachments/assets/b048c662-19e5-45b4-bbd1-f53c397f7ce1" /></div>